SohamDas1502/JobTracker/README.md

 ## User Experience

-JobTracker is designed with simplicity and efficiency in mind:
+JobStash is designed with simplicity and efficiency in mind:

 - **Intuitive Navigation**: Clean sidebar with clear sections
 - **Smart Forms**: Auto-filled defaults based on your preferences